 Assimilation

-Assimilation in Biology
+About Assimilation in Biology

 Also Read: Fertilization in Biology

-1. Carbohydrates break down into Glucose, fructose and galactose
+1. Carbohydrates break down into Glucose, fructose, and galactose

-2. Proteins break into amino acids
+2. Proteins break down into amino acids

-The above broken down compounds are then utilized for various purposes.
+The above broken-down compounds are then utilized for various purposes.

-Example- Glucose is utilized during the process of respiration to obtain energy Amino acids build new proteins .
+Example- Glucose is utilized during the process of respiration to obtain energy.
+Amino acids build new proteins.

 Site for absorption and assimilation of nutrients